 Senatus Populusque Romanus - the Senate and Roman People; also usually quoted as "the Senate and People of Rome".
 The "que" suffix is "and"; "Romanus" is an adjective.
 Professor Silvia Giorcelli Bersani explains more.

-Do I have to practice Roman religion to join?
+Do I have to practice Roman religion?

 Do I have to be of Roman or Italian heritage to join?